 Tricyclic antidepressants

-Originally developed in the 1950s and 1960s, TCAs act by inhibiting the reuptake of serotonin, norepinephrine, and dopamine.(71) Amitriptyline, clomipramine and dosulepin are examples of TCAs.(59) Some TCAs inhibit reuptake of serotonin to a greater extent, whereas others may predominantly block reuptake of norepinephrine.
+Originally developed in the 1950s and 1960s, TCAs act by inhibiting the reuptake of serotonin, norepinephrine, and dopamine.(72) Amitriptyline, clomipramine and dosulepin are examples of TCAs.(60) Some TCAs inhibit reuptake of serotonin to a greater extent, whereas others may predominantly block reuptake of norepinephrine.
 However, most TCAs inhibit reuptake of both serotonin and norepinephrine.
-Unlike the SSRIs, the TCAs are non-selective and also interact with additional receptors and channels, including histamine, cholinergic, adrenergic and dopamine receptors.(73) Although the TCAs are clinically effective in treating anxiety and depression, the interaction with receptors that are unrelated to depression can lead to the development of often intolerable adverse effects, the most severe of which involve the cardiovascular system.(73) The adverse effect profile of TCAs limits their clinical use.
-The BNF lists clomipramine for use in phobic and obsessional states at a dose of initially 25 mg daily, with an initial dose of 10 mg daily in older adults.(59) The dose can be increased over 2 weeks to 100–150 mg daily, and to a maximum of 250 mg daily.
+Unlike the SSRIs, the TCAs are non-selective and also interact with additional receptors and channels, including histamine, cholinergic, adrenergic and dopamine receptors.(74) Although the TCAs are clinically effective in treating anxiety and depression, the interaction with receptors that are unrelated to depression can lead to the development of often intolerable adverse effects, the most severe of which involve the cardiovascular system.(74) The adverse effect profile of TCAs limits their clinical use.
+The BNF lists clomipramine for use in phobic and obsessional states at a dose of initially 25 mg daily, with an initial dose of 10 mg daily in older adults.(60) The dose can be increased over 2 weeks to 100–150 mg daily, and to a maximum of 250 mg daily.
 Older adults are particularly susceptible to the adverse effects associated with TCAs.
-Initially, a low dose should be used, and people should be monitored closely, particularly for psychiatric and cardiac adverse effects.(59)
+A systematic review on the risk of adverse effects associated with antidepressant use in older adults identified a statistically significant increase in the risk of fall and of fracture with use of TCAs.(75) Initially, a low dose should be used, and people should be monitored closely, particularly for psychiatric and cardiac adverse effects.(60)

-TCA and related antidepressants should be used with caution in people with cardiovascular disease, epilepsy and diabetes, and, because of the increased risk of arrhythmias, in people with concomitant conditions such as hyperthyroidism and phaeochromocytoma.(59) The antagonistic action of TCAs at muscarinic receptors means that caution is also needed when treating people with prostatic hypertrophy, chronic constipation, increased intra-ocular pressure, urinary retention, or those with a susceptibility to angle-closure glaucoma.
+TCA and related antidepressants should be used with caution in people with cardiovascular disease, epilepsy and diabetes, and, because of the increased risk of arrhythmias, in people with concomitant conditions such as hyperthyroidism and phaeochromocytoma.(60) The antagonistic action of TCAs at muscarinic receptors means that caution is also needed when treating people with prostatic hypertrophy, chronic constipation, increased intra-ocular pressure, urinary retention, or those with a susceptibility to angle-closure glaucoma.
 TCAs should be used with caution in people at high risk of suicide, or a history of psychosis or bipolar disorder; for people with bipolar disorder, treatment with a TCA should be stopped if the person enters a manic phase.